keyvanfatehi/node--my-loader/README.md

 Using my-loader to define a folder convention and load objects for a Hapi server:

-**Note that in my routes I can have route objects and arrays of route objects. `my-loader` will find them by always searching for leaves that have `handler` defined.**

 ```
 var Hapi = require('hapi');
 var loader = require('./my-loader')(__dirname)